ptarroso/JoinSplit/README.md

 # JoinSplit

-JoinSPlit is a plug-in for QGIS (version >= 2.0).
+JoinSplit is a plug-in for QGIS (version >= 2.0; http://www.qgis.org).
 It joins a spatial layer with a table with no geometry and exports all fields from the table as independent shapefiles.
 Spatial layer and table must share a common field with the same name.

 The original purpose of this plug-in was to generate individual species shapefiles using a single polygon grid for the area and a cross table with